whtcorpsinc/einsteindb-prod/lenin/README.md

 ## Explicitly not supported - will abort with a NotYetImplemented
 This alpha impleeinsteindbion doesn't support some cases, but it recognizes them and gracefully aborts (leaving local and remote states untouched):
-- Syncing against a EinsteinDB instance which uses a different embedded schema version.
+- Syncing against a EinsteinDB instance which uses a different embedded schemaReplicant version.
-- Syncing with schema mutations.
-Schema additions are fine, but transactions which change a set of attributes that define a user-defined `:edb/causetid` will cause sync to abort.
+- Syncing with schemaReplicant mutations.
+SchemaReplicant additions are fine, but transactions which change a set of attributes that define a user-defined `:edb/causetid` will cause sync to abort.

 ## Misc operational properties
 - All sync operations happen in a context of an `InProgress` - an internal EinsteinDB transaction representation.
 If sync succeeds, all necessary operations are comitted to the underlying database in a single SQLite transaction.
 Similarly, an aborting sync will simply drop an uncomitted transaction.